apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 | `signingSignatureBlackListedAlgorithms` | Collection of signing signature blacklisted algorithms, if any, to override the global defaults.
 | `signingSignatureWhiteListedAlgorithms` | Collection of signing signature whitelisted algorithms, if any, to override the global defaults.
 | `signingSignatureCanonicalizationAlgorithm` | The signing signature canonicalization algorithm, if any, to override the global defaults.
+| `encryptionDataAlgorithms` | Collection of encryption data algorithms, if any, to override the global defaults.
+| `encryptionKeyAlgorithms` | Collection of encryption key transport algorithms, if any, to override the global defaults.
+| `encryptionBlackListedAlgorithms` | Collection of encryption blacklisted algorithms, if any, to override the global defaults.
+| `encryptionWhiteListedAlgorithms` | Collection of encryption whitelisted algorithms, if any, to override the global defaults.
+| `whiteListBlackListPrecedence` | Preference value indicating which should take precedence when both whitelist and blacklist are non-empty.
+Accepted values are `WHITELIST` or `BLACKLIST`.
+Default is `WHITELIST`.

 <div class="alert alert-info"><strong>Keep What You Need!</strong><p>You are encouraged to only keep and maintain properties and settings needed for a
 particular integration.
 It is UNNECESSARY to grab a copy of all service fields and try to configure them yet again based on their default.
 While